 After walking about 30 miles in the last two days, we considered an easy day of hiking today, especially given the crummy weather.
 We certainly weren’t going to be able to spot any tall granite peaks in the dreary, overcast skies, so we found some short hikes to enjoy just outside of town in Parque Nacional Los Glaciares.

 Morning Hike to Mirador de los Cóndores and Mirador de la Aguilas

 Our morning hike took us to Mirador de los Cóndores and Mirador de las Aguilas.
 Both began at the same trailhead at the south part of town by the park office.
 We followed the trail up rolling hills with some flowers.
 As light drizzle fell, we heard a noise in the grass to the right of a trail.
 We were surprised to see an armadillo!
 Frightened, it scurried down the path and dug a hole in seconds.

-We reached a split in the trail.
-We opted to go to Mirador de las Aguilas first as it was farther…a whopping two km one way.
+We reached a split in the trail where we opted to go to Mirador de las Aguilas first as it was farther…a whopping two km one way.
 As we continued with the wind gusting behind us, we found a pond to our right tucked behind the trees.
-We sat at the water’s edge as we watched a variety of ducks paddle around.
+Taking cover from the breeze, we sat at the water’s edge as we watched a variety of ducks paddle around.

 We continued on to the look out where we enjoyed the view of Lago Viedma.
 Getting chilled quickly, we turned back toward the trail split with the wind in our face blowing driving rain and sleet.
 Snow visited at times as well.
 In fact, it has snowed every day so far!
 Mirador de los Cóndores provided a view of the town and Rio de las Vueltas.